marc2332/freya/docs/src/index.md

 Check out the examples in the Freya [repository](https://github.com/marc2332/freya/tree/main/examples) to learn more.

 ### About
-**Freya** is built on top of Dioxus, it provides a renderer powered by Skia, alongside a set of elements, components and hooks.
+**Freya** is built on top of Dioxus, it provides a renderer powered by Skia, alongside a set of elements, components, hooks and testing utilities.

 ### Why 🧬 Dioxus?